tlswg/tls13-spec/draft-ietf-tls-tls13.md

 not document them.

 TLS is designed to be securely and compatibly extensible.
-Newer clients or servers, when communicating with newer peers, should negotiate the most preferred common parameters with downgrade protection.
-In particular, it is a security requirement (see {{security-handshake}}) that intermediaries passing traffic between a newer client and newer server without terminating TLS are unable to influence the handshake.
+Newer clients or servers, when communicating with newer peers, SHOULD negotiate the most preferred common parameters.
+The TLS handshake provides downgrade
+protection: Intermediaries passing traffic between a newer client and newer server without terminating TLS should be unable to influence the handshake (see {{security-handshake}}).
 At the same time, deployments update at different rates, so a newer client or server MAY continue to support older parameters, which would allow it to interoperate with older endpoints.

 For this to work, implementations MUST correctly handle extensible fields: